Ivan Illich: Philosophical views

+Legacy

 His first book, Deschooling Society, published in 1971, was a groundbreaking critique of compulsory mass education.
 He argued the oppressive structure of the school system could not be reformed.
 It must be dismantled in order to free humanity from the crippling effects of the institutionalization of all of life.
 He went on to critique modern mass medicine.
 Illich was highly influential among intellectuals and academics.
-He became known worldwide for his progressive polemics about how human culture could be preserved and expand, activity expressive of truly human values, in the face of multiple thundering forces of de-humanization.
+He became known worldwide for his progressive polemics about how activity expressive of truly human values could be preserved and expanded in human society in the face of widespread de-humanization.

-In his several influential books, he argued that the overuse of the benefits of many modern technologies and social arrangements undermine human values and human self-sufficiency, freedom, and dignity.
+In his several influential books, he argued that the overuse of the benefits of many modern technologies and social arrangements undermines human values and human self-sufficiency, freedom, and dignity.
 His in-depth critiques of mass education and modern mass medicine were especially, pointed, relevant; and perhaps, more timely now than during his life.

 Health, argues Illich, is the capacity to cope with the human reality of death, pain, and sickness.
 Technology can benefit many; yet, modern mass medicine has gone too far, launching into a godlike battle to eradicate death, pain, and sickness.
 In doing so, it turns people into risk-averse consuming objects, turning healing into mere science, turning medical healers into mere drug-surgical technicians.

 The Dark Mountain Project, a creative cultural movement founded by Dougald Hine and Paul Kingsnorth that abandons the myths of modern societies and looks for other new stories that help us make sense of modernity, drew their inspiration from the ideas of Ivan Illich.

 Published works

 Deschooling Society

 Illich gained public attention with his 1971 book Deschooling Society, a radical critique of educational practice in "modern" economies.
 Claiming examples of institutionalised education's ineffectiveness, Illich endorses self-directed education, supported by intentional social relations, in fluid informal arrangements:

 The final sentence, above, clarifies Illich's view that education's institutionalisation fosters society's institutionalisation, and so de-institutionalising education may help de-institutionalize society.
 Further, Illich suggests reinventing learning and expanding it throughout society and across persons' lifespans.
 Particularly striking in 1971 was his call for advanced technology to support "learning webs":

-According to a contemporary review in the Libertarian Forum, "Illich's advocacy of the free market in education is the bone in the throat that is choking the public educators."
+According to a review in the Libertarian Forum, "Illich's advocacy of the free market in education is the bone in the throat that is choking the public educators."
 Yet, unlike libertarians, Illich opposes not merely publicly funded schooling, but schools as such.
 Thus, Illich's envisioned disestablishment of schools aimed not to establish a free market in educational services, but to attain a fundamental shift: a deschooled society.
 In his 1973 book After Deschooling, What?, he asserted, "We can disestablish schools, or we can deschool culture."
 In fact, he called advocates of free-market education "the most dangerous category of educational reformers."

+Deschooling Society was highly regarded by John Holt and other leading advocates of unschooling, and has been widely read in the homeschooling community since its dramatic growth during the 1980s.